redhat-best-practices-for-k8s/perfdive/README.md

 - `--days` or `-d`: Number of days to look back (default: 7)
 - `--github-username`: Use explicit GitHub username instead of email lookup
 - `--verbose` or `-v`: Show detailed progress information
+- `--clear-cache`: Force refresh by clearing GitHub activity cache

+**Caching:**
+GitHub activity is automatically cached for 1 hour per date range to avoid hitting API rate limits.
+On subsequent runs with the same date range, cached data is used instantly.
+Cache is stored in `~/.perfdive/cache/`.

 **Automatic Journaling:**
 If you configure `github.gist_url` in your config file, highlights will automatically be appended to your GitHub Gist journal.
 No flag needed!